auth0/docs/articles/guides/login/centralized-vs-embedded.md

 Cross-origin authentication is only necessary when authenticating against a directory using a username and password.
 Social identity providers and enterprise federation use a different mechanism, redirecting via standard protocols like OpenID Connect and SAML.
 :::

-In addition, the end user must have a browser that supports third-party cookies, otherwise, in some browsers, cross-origin authentication will fail.
+In addition, if you have not enabled [Custom Domain Names](/custom-domains) the end user must have a browser that supports third-party cookies, otherwise, in some browsers, cross-origin authentication will fail.
 For more information refer to [Limitations of Cross-Origin Authentication](/cross-origin-authentication).

 ### Security risks